Susan Webber Wright: Federal judicial service

 Recommended by Hammerschmidt, Wright was appointed to both the Eastern District of Arkansas and the Western District of Arkansas by President George H. W. Bush on September 21, 1989, both seats having been vacated by Elsijane Trimble Roy.
 Wright was confirmed by the United States Senate on January 23, 1990, and received her commission the following day.

 On December 1, 1990, she was reassigned to serve only on the Eastern District of Arkansas.
 Wright served as chief judge of that District from 1998 to 2005.
 She took senior status on August 22, 2013.

-Wright also presided over Paula Jones' sexual harassment lawsuit against President Clinton.
+Wright also presided over Paula Jones's sexual harassment lawsuit against President Clinton.
 The claims were based on activity alleged to have taken place when Clinton was Governor of Arkansas and Jones worked in his office.
 Wright refused to grant Clinton absolute presidential immunity against the lawsuit, but nonetheless ruled that a sitting president could not be sued and deferred his trial until after his presidential term was over.
 The ruling to keep Jones from suing Clinton, while he was still president, was overturned by the Eighth Circuit.

 Clinton then petitioned the U.S. Supreme Court to consider Wright's ruling.
-In a unanimous decision, the Supreme Court affirmed the decision of the Eighth Circuit Court of Appeals, thus allowing Jones' suit to go to trial while Clinton was still in office.
+In a unanimous decision, the Supreme Court affirmed the decision of the Eighth Circuit Court of Appeals, thus allowing Jones's suit to go to trial while Clinton was still in office.

 On April 1, 1998, Wright granted summary judgment to Clinton in a 39-page ruling that expressed exasperation with both Jones and her lawyers, and stated that she believed the case to be without legal merit.
-Jones' appeal to the Eighth Circuit was dismissed when Clinton settled with her out of court.
+Jones's appeal to the Eighth Circuit was dismissed when Clinton settled with her out of court.